Potosi Travel Guide

 Potosi © Judith Duk

-The architecture is undoubtedly Potosi's main attraction, with a distinct Spanish influence evident in the houses and beautiful churches.
-There are an astounding 80 colonial churches in the city, filled with art and artefacts from the city's long history.
-Arguably the most notable of these are the Convent of San Francisco and the Convent of Santa Teresa.
+Architecture is undoubtedly Potosi's main attraction, with a distinct Spanish influence evident in its houses and beautiful churches.
+The city's colonial churches are filled with art and artefacts from its long history.

 Become our Potosi Travel Expert